·

 Baltra is a tiny island located right next to Santa Cruz Island with nothing but an airport.
 No matter if you’re going on a cruise or want to stay on the mainland, you need to get to the capital of the Galapagos – Puerto Ayora.

-After you pay your statutory $100 fee at the airport for entry to the national park, you can proceed to the minibusses that will take you to the ferry terminal.
-Both the 10-minute ferry ride and the minibus are $1.
-But right after you’ll have to pay $10 for transportation to Puerto Ayora.
+After you pay your statutory $200 fee at the airport for entry to the national park, you can proceed to the minibusses that will take you to the ferry terminal.
+Both the 10-minute ferry ride and the minibus are $6 total.
+But right after you’ll have to pay $5 for transportation to Puerto Ayora by bus or $25 for an entire taxi regardless of the number of people.

 The whole process is very smooth and there is no need to stress about it.
+No need to prebook anything either.
 The bus can drop you off at your hotel or at the port, whichever you choose.

 seals Galapagos